performant-software/Neatline/README.md

     * Point Radius
     * Map Focus

-To create a new record, click the "New Item" button at the top of the left pane in the editor.
+To create a new record:

+  1. Click the "New Item" button at the top of the left pane in the editor.
 A new listing for the "[Untitled]" record will appear in the record browser tray, and the editing form will be expanded below the new entry.

+  2. Fill out the form fields that are necessary to describe the object or concept that the record represents.
+By default, the "Text Description" and "Start and End Dates" field sets are expanded, but you can manually expand and contract each of the four field sets by clicking on the blue titles.
+The state of the form - which of the fieldsets are visible - will persist even when you move to the form for a different record, making it easy to make a batch of similar changes on a number of records.

+  3. As you make changes to the form, the title will become red, indicating that there are un-saved changes in the form.
+At any point, click the blue "Save" button at the bottom of the form to save the changes.
+The viewports in the exhibit will automatically reload and display the newly-updated record.

 ### Plot Records on the Map